 Nick's friend Holly ( Dominik Garcia-Lorido ) has been assaulted by Danny DeMarco (Milo Ventimiglia - Heroes ), so he helps her to get revenge.
 Unfortunately DeMarco is son of a big-time East Coast gangster, so Nick has to sort things out with Baby (Stanley Tucci - The Terminal ), chief man of the local mob.

 While Nick is a generic Jason Statham character, he is not a completely two-dimensional character.
 His flaw is that he is a compulsive gambler, which means that he is his own worst enemy.
 He plays baccarrat in the casino so frequently that he is on first name terms with Cassandra the croupier ( Hope Davis ).
-And while he is a skilled player, sooner or later he will eventually run out of luck.
+And while he is a skilled player, before long he will eventually run out of luck.

 This should probably just be a car-chase movie, like Drive .
 After all, it was created by Luc Besson , the man behind the Taxi series.
 However, this has a more varied collection of action scenes.
 After all, Frank is not merely the best driver in the world.
 He is also a one-man army, an expert in all weapons and all forms of unarmed combat.